vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 On first glance, these relatively weak correlations don't seem incredibly promising for the prospect of using semantic image data and face detection for predicting social interest.
 But we can try anyway.

-[this is where I've edited up to]

 ## Transfer learning

-Transfer learning is a technique where the intermediate, hidden result from a pretrained machine learning algorithm is used to train for a new type of output.
+Transfer learning is a technique where a partially trained machine learning model is retrained on a new dataset, or when the intermediate, hidden result from a model is used to create features for a new model.
 For example, the Inception network may be [retrained to classify new varieties of objects](https://www.tensorflow.org/versions/r0.9/how_tos/image_retraining/index.html).
 This can be especially useful when the training dataset is small, which is approximately true in this case, with only 72,000 images.
-It can also be much faster than retraining an entire network.
+It can also be much faster than training an entire network from scratch.
 In this case, the final pooling layer of the Inception network, a layer of size 2048x1, is computed for each image.

 ### Transfer learning with a neural network

-The most obvious method of applying transfer learning from the Inception classification network to this problem is through the use of a neural network.
-After the inception-net pool layer, we construct a new network, consisting of a fully connected layer that reduces the size to 1000x1, a drop-out layer, a fully connected layer that reduces the size to 500x1, and a final linear layer that reduces the size to a single variable.
-This network is somewhat different from most neural network topologies, as unlike a classification problem, where we are attempting to match a probability distribution over categories, we are now trying to predict the output of a quantitative variable.
+The most obvious method of applying transfer learning from the Inception classification network to this problem is with the further use of neural networks.
+To use a neural network for this problem we construct a new network after the inception-net pooling layer that consists of a fully connected layer, a drop-out layer, a second fully connected layer, and a linear projection to a single social interest variable.
+This network is somewhat different from most neural network topologies, as unlike in a classification problem, where the network attempts to match a probability distribution over categories, we are now trying to predict the output of a single quantitative variable.
 So, rather than attempting to minimize the [cross-entropy](http://colah.github.io/posts/2015-09-Visual-Information/) of two distributions, we will try to minimize the mean squared error of the predicted log-like value.

 As this network is trained, the MSE quickly drops to near a minimum.
-In this graph, captured from TensorBoard during the training process, the orange line is the test error, and the blue line is the training error, which has high variance due to the smaller batch size and the dropout layers.
+In this graph, captured from [TensorBoard](https://www.tensorflow.org/versions/r0.11/how_tos/summaries_and_tensorboard/index.html) during the training process, the orange line is the test error, and the blue line is the training error, which has high variance due to the smaller batch size and the dropout layers.

 <img src="/images/fulls/social-interest/ml/nn_mse.png" class="chart image" />

-An interesting thing can also be seen here, where the standard deviation of the output first falls to close to zero, as the neural network learns to approximate the mean of the training set, before slowly rising and it learns structure from the image features.
+An interesting evolution can also be observed here: the standard deviation of the output first falls to close to zero, as the neural network learns to approximate the mean of the training set, before slowly rising and it learns structure from the image features.

 <img src="/images/fulls/social-interest/ml/nn_std.png" class="chart image" />

-The training was terminated after about 14,000 steps for early stopping criteria, and performance was tested on the validation set to achieve a performance of 55.9%.
-This isn't great, but it's better than random chance!
+The training was terminated early after about 14,000 steps as the validation error began to rise.

 <img src="/images/fulls/social-interest/ml/nn_performance.png" class="chart image" />

 <img src="/images/fulls/social-interest/ml/nn_user_performance.png" class="chart image" />

+The trained model, tested on the validation set, had a root-mean-square error of 0.462.
+Is this good?
+It turns out that this is only tangentially related to what we actually want to measure -- relative differences between images on a per-user basis.

+#### A better error estimate

+Instead of RMSE, we can instead estimate the effectiveness of our model by calculating the percentage of comparisons between images taken by the same user that it ranks correctly.
+If a user has 50 images, there are 50*49/2 = 1225 possible comparisons between images.
+We can expect to get 50% of the wrong if we are randomly guessing.
+If we got 100% of them correct, then we could establish the correct rank order of images.

+With this metric, the neural network model achieves a performance of 55.9%.
+This isn’t great, but it’s (slightly) better than random chance!

-While the neural network approach was not ultimately the most succesful algorithm for predicting social interest in this experiment, it has the most promise for future development.
+While the neural network approach was not ultimately the most successful algorithm for predicting social interest in this experiment, it has the most promise for future development.
 By retraining the entirety of a classification network, and incorporating other networks, such as those trained for visual aesthetics[^lu1] or even pornography[^yahoo], the performance of the neural network model could exceed the performance of boosted trees significantly.
 Even with these same features, due to the vast number of hyperparameters to adjust, the neural network performance could certainly be improved.
 However, this task will have to wait for additional time availability and access to more sophisticated computation hardware.

 ### Transfer learning with other ML algorithms

 We can use the 2048 values of the Inception network final pooling layer, along with summary statistics from the face detection exploration, as dataset features directly with many common machine learning algorithms.
-The two that I will explore here are support vector machines and boosted decision trees.
+The two that we will explore further here are support vector machines and boosted decision trees.

 #### Support vector machines

-The first approach we can throw at this prediction problem is a support vector machine, a well understood machine learning technique that has many nice properties.
-How can we evaluate correctness of our prediction?
-The mathematically-nicest way to do this is to use the mean-square-error (or root-mean-square-error) as an error signal, and attempt to minimize that, as was done for the neural network above.
-However, this is not perfectly equivalent to what we want to do, as we are more interested in relative differences between images on a per-user basis.
+The first approach we can throw at this prediction problem is a support vector machine, a fairly well understood and extremely flexible machine learning algorithm.
+What will our loss-function be for evaluating the correctness of our prediction?
+The mathematically-nicest way to do this is to use the mean-square-error (or root-mean-square-error) as an error signal, and attempt to minimize that, as was used for the neural network.
+However, for validating performance, we will continue to use the comparison-correctness metric described above.

-##### A better error estimate

-Instead, we can estimate the effectiveness of our model by calculating the percentage of comparisons between images in the same user that it predicts correctly.
-If a user has 50 images, there are 50*49/2 = 1225 possible comparisons between images.
-We can expect to get 50% of the wrong if we are randomly guessing.
-If we got 100% of them correct, then we could establish the correct rank order of images.

 After performing a grid search establish the best SVM parameters, the best we can do is predict comparisons with 55.9% accuracy.
 (Trained with 1/10 the data in order to speed comparisons of methods by 100-1000x.)
 This is basically the same accuracy as the neural network achieved.

 ##### Using user data

 Perhaps the result can be improved if data about the user responsible for each image was included in the training step.
 Then, predictions involving image features alone, and not information about the user, could be considered to be true predictions of social interest based on image content.
-Of course, it won't work out this cleanly due to the rbf kernel involving many combinations of predictors, some of which will be both image features and user features.

-During testing, the test images have the user information zeroed out -- just the image features alone are provided to the SVM.
+During performance testing, the validation set images have the user information zeroed out -- the image features alone are provided to the SVM.

-After performing a second grid search, the best we can do is 56.4% -- a modest but significant improvement over training without use of user info.
+After performing a second grid search, the best performance achieved is 56.4% accuracy -- a modest but significant improvement over training without use of user info.
 However, this is still trained with 1/10 of the data.
 Training with the complete dataset improves this result slightly to 56.5%, though it significantly increases the computational time.

 <img src="/images/fulls/social-interest/ml/svm_performance.png" class="chart image">

 Note that when the validation data is scatter plotted, the correlation between predicted and actual likes is non-existent.
-The r<sup>2</sup> value is just 0.017.
+The $$r^2$$ value is just 0.017.
 This is expected as each "user cluster" of images is shifted more-or-less randomly, though they should be internally consistent.

 <img src="/images/fulls/social-interest/ml/svm_user_performance.png" class="chart image">

 Well, somewhat internally consistent.
-It's not great, or even clear that it is working at all.
-Some of these look worse than random guessing.
-Let's try a few other methods of approaching this problem.
+It's not evident from this scatter plot that the model is working at all, and the negative coefficients on some users indicate worse performance than random guessing.
+Let's try a few final methods of approaching this problem.

 #### Boosted decision trees

-Boosted decision trees work much better for this problem, due to the high dimensionality of the input data.
-Fairly easily, we are able to obtain a 56.9% accuracy, better than achieved with the SVM, without even taking into account user information.
+[Gradient boosted](https://en.wikipedia.org/wiki/Gradient_boosting) decision trees work much better for this problem, due to the high dimensionality of the input data.
+Fairly easily, we are able to obtain a 56.9% accuracy, better than achieved with the SVM, without even attempting taking into account user information.
 Additionally, this is substantially faster than an SVM.

 <img src="/images/fulls/social-interest/ml/boosted_scatter.png" class="chart image">

 ##### Simultaneous estimation of user-dependent effect

 How can we modify the decision tree to incorporate user information and achieve a better result?
 Since a boosted decision tree is a general additive model, one possibility is to use the one-hot user data as a training feature directly.
-However, this has its downsides -- we don't want a non-stump decision tree to use both user and image information.
+However, this has its complications -- we don't want a non-stump decision tree to use both user and image information.
 If we restrict the max-depth of each tree to 1, making every tree a stump, then this is not an issue, but performance is degraded.
+To avoid writing a custom gradient boosting implementation, we will not attempt this method.

-Another possibility is to simultaneously estimate a per-user additive factor as we fit additional trees to the data.
-My first attempt at doing this involves alternately fitting 10 trees to the data, calculating the per-user mean error, and subtracting 20% of this per-user mean error from the log-like training value.
+Another possibility is to simultaneously estimate a per-user additive factor as additional trees are fit to the data.
+The first attempt at doing this involved alternately fitting 10 trees to the data, calculating the per-user mean error, and subtracting 20% of this per-user mean error from the log-like training value.
 Using this method, the accuracy increases to 57.1%, which is a fairly minor improvement.

-The second method of estimating the per user additive factor I tried was as follows: apply gradient boosting to fit trees until reaching an early stopping criterion, calculate the per-user mean error on the training data, subtract that from the training log-likes, start over, and repeat.
+The second method attempted for the estimating the per user additive factor was the following: apply gradient boosting to fit trees until reaching an early stopping criterion, calculate the per-user mean error on the training data, subtract that from the training log-likes, start over, and repeat.
 In this iterative way, the per user additive factor can be estimated.
-This process produces a 58.0% accuracy -- comparitavely quite good! -- although the training time is very long, as it must fit a boosted gradient tree model several times over.
+This process produces a 58.0% accuracy – comparatively quite good! -- although the training time is very long, as it must fit a gradient boosted tree model several times over.

-Essentially, we have taken the standard gradient boosting algorithm and wrapped it in a gradient descent on the per-user mean.
-This first implementation subtracted the entire user mean on each step -- a very naive form of gradient descent that attempts to finish everything in one jump.
+Essentially, we have taken the standard gradient boosting algorithm and wrapped it in an optimization of the per-user mean.
+This first implementation subtracted the entire user mean on each step -- a very naive optimization that attempts to jump immediately to the correct answer.
 By decreasing this learning rate, a slightly better 58.1% accuracy can be achieved.

 <img src="/images/fulls/social-interest/ml/boosted_w_user.png" class="chart image">